Skip to Content

 Put a quarter in your freezer.

-This is a tip that circulates around Facebook when a hurricane is on the horizon, but it works for extended vacations as well.
+This is a tip that circulates around social media when a hurricane is on the horizon, but it works for extended vacations as well.

 Freeze a cup of water, then put a quarter on top.
 Put the cup back in the freezer.
-If you get home and the quarter is still on top of the ice, you know the power didn’t go out while you were away.
+If you get home and the quarter is still on top of the ice, you know you didn’t lose power while you were away.
 If you come home and there has been an outage, the ice will have melted (either partially or completely), the quarter will have fallen, and it will be in the middle or the bottom of the cup.

 Find your rides.